brata-hsdc/brata.masterserver/README.md

    # Edit /opt/.../workspace/ms/ms/settings.py and set HOST to localhost in order to get migrate to run successfully.
    # Edit /etc/apache2/envvars to change APACHE_RUN_USER and APACHE_RUN_GROUP from www-data to the development user; restart apache2.
    # In the /etc/apache2/sites-enabled/000-default.conf, added after "Allow from all", then restarted Apache:
-   # In the /etc/apache2/sites-enabled/000-default.conf, I currently hard-coded the following just for scorekeeper; don't know what Jaron has planned for a more robust solution though Ellery did mention the installation script copying all statics to a central location, so settings.py might need a STATIC_ROOT set:
+   # In the /etc/apache2/sites-enabled/000-default.conf, I currently hard-coded the following just for scorekeeper; don't know what Jaron has planned for a more robust solution though Ellery did mention the installation script copying all statics to a central location, so settings.py might need a STATIC_ROOT set  TODO Houston we have a problem as there is already a static alias which was missing and has been added in, but it was different then the one here, so now we have two static sitest to server one will need to be changed.
+Although with the improvement from gunicorn they both should be migrated to however we chose to do it the new way:

       Alias /static/ /opt/designchallenge2016/brata.masterserver/workspace/ms/scoreboard/static/
       <Directory /opt/designchallenge2016/brata.masterserver/workspace/ms/scoreboard/static>